mt025/twitch-drops-lurker/README.md

 # twitch-drops-lurker

 ## Info
-This is a "work in progress" fork of NiciusB/twitch-drops-lurker.
+This is a "<b>work in progress</b>" fork of NiciusB/twitch-drops-lurker.

 ![Screenshot showing twitch drops lurker](screenshot.png)